-Armed with a diverse spectrum of repertoire and eclectic musical interests, American cellist Jay Campbell has been recognized for approaching both old and new works with the same probing curiosity and emotional commitment.
-Praised by The New York Times for his “electrifying performances” which “conveyed every nuance,” Jay Campbell has already forged a reputation as a spellbinding artist having collaborated with musicians ranging from Elliott Carter, Pierre Boulez, David Lang, and John Zorn, to members of Radiohead and Einstürzende Neubauten.
-Campbell holds the distinction of being the only artist ever to receive two prestigious Avery Fisher Career Grants – in 2016 as a soloist and again in 2019 as a member of the JACK Quartet.
+Praised by The New York Times for his “electrifying performances” which “conveyed every nuance,” American cellist Jay Campbell has already forged a reputation as a spellbinding artist.
+Armed with a diverse spectrum of repertoire and eclectic musical interests, he has been recognized for approaching both old and new works with the same probing curiosity and emotional commitment.
+Having collaborated with musicians ranging from Elliott Carter, Pierre Boulez, David Lang, and John Zorn to members of Radiohead and Einstürzende Neubauten.
+Campbell holds the distinction of being the only artist ever to receive two Avery Fisher Career Grants — in 2016 as a soloist and again in 2019 as a member of the JACK Quartet.

-In 2017 Campbell was named artiste étoile (artist-in-residence) of the Lucerne Festival, the youngest artist ever to have achieved that distinction, where he had roles in programming as well as performing.
-The year prior saw his highly successful stint as artistic director of Ligeti Forward for the New York Philharmonic’s 2016 Biennial, which underscored his outstanding contributions as both curator and performer.
-Working closely with Alan Gilbert, he created a three-concert series exploring Hungarian composer György Ligeti as a fountainhead of modern music; these programs spotlighted the well-known piano, violin, and cello concertos, along with works by Ligeti’s students.
-In addition to putting his exceptional musical knowledge to work, Campbell was also a featured soloist on the second program, performing Ligeti’s Cello Concerto (1966).
+In 2017, Jay Campbell was named artiste étoile (artist-in-residence) of the Lucerne Festival, the youngest artist ever to have achieved that distinction.
+While there, he had roles in both programming and performing.
+The year prior saw his highly successful “debut” as artistic director of Ligeti Forward for the New York Philharmonic’s 2016 BIENNIAL; the success of this project underscored his outstanding contributions as both curator and performer.
+Working closely with Alan Gilbert, he created a three-concert series exploring Hungarian composer György Ligeti as a major fountainhead of modern music; these programs spotlighted the well-known piano, violin, and cello concertos, along with works by Ligeti’s students.
+In addition to putting his exceptional musical knowledge to work, he was also a featured soloist on the second program performing Ligeti’s Cello Concerto (1966).

-Campbell’s close association with John Zorn led to the release of the album Hen to Pan, featuring a collection of new compositions written for him by Zorn which was released in February 2015 and named by The New York Times in its “Best Classical Music Recordings of 2015.”
-Also a serious music scholar, Campbell wrote an article about the music of Pierre Boulez which was published in Zorn’s Arcana VII (Tzadik Composer Series).
-2018 saw the release of a disc featuring George Perle’s cello concerto with the Seattle Symphony and Ludovic Morlot (Bridge).
-Upcoming releases include a disc with works of Beethoven, Debussy, Stravinsky, and Pintscher (Victor Elmaleh Collection); and a collection of works commissioned for Campbell by David Fulmer (Tzadik).
+Campbell’s close association with John Zorn led to the release of the album Hen to Pan featuring a collection of new compositions written for him by Zorn, and released in February 2015; it was cited by The New York Times in its “Best Classical Music Recordings of 2015.”
+The Seattle Symphony released two recordings featuring Campbell, both with the orchestra’s music director, Ludovic Morlot.
+The first, in 2018, featured George Perle’s cello concerto (Bridge), and the second, in 2019, included a recording of Marc-André Dalbavie's cello concerto (Seattle Symphony Media).
+Upcoming releases include a disc with works of Beethoven, Debussy, Stravinsky and Pintscher (Victor Elmaleh Collection), and a collection of works commissioned for Campbell by David Fulmer (Tzadik).

-As a chamber musician, Campbell has collaborated with members of the Arditti, Takacs, Kronos, and Afiara string quartets, and is a member of the JACK Quartet, as well as the JCT Trio with violinist Stefan Jackiw and pianist Conrad Tao.
-He has been invited to the Marlboro and Music@Menlo Festivals, and has enjoyed residencies at Vermont’s Yellow Barn Music Festival and at the Nasher Sculpture Center in Texas.
-Other guest appearances include the Spoleto, Ojai, Moab, Chamber Music Northwest, Heidelberger Frühling (Germany), DITTO (Korea), Rockport Chamber Music, and Lincoln Center festivals.
-Campbell has served on faculty at Vassar College and the Banff Centre.
+As a chamber musician, Campbell is a member of the JACK Quartet, and the Junction Trio with violinist Stefan Jackiw and pianist Conrad Tao.
+Other collaborators include members of the Arditti, Takács, Kronos, and Afiara String Quartets.
+He has been invited to the Marlboro and Music@Menlo Festivals and has enjoyed residencies at Vermont’s Yellow Barn Music Festival and at the Nasher Sculpture Center in Texas.
+Other guest appearances include the Spoleto, Ojai, Moab, Chamber Music Northwest, Heidelberger Frühling/Germany, DITTO/Korea, Rockport Chamber Music, and Lincoln Center festivals.
+He has served on the faculty at Vassar College and the Banff Centre.